-Each Unit with qualified members is urged to hold an election no later than August 30th to elect candidates for an Ordeal.
-Ordeals will be held at Wah-Tut-Ca Scout Reservation in May, June, and October.
+Each Unit with qualified members is urged to hold an election no later than June 30th to elect candidates for an Ordeal.
+Ordeals will be held at one of the Council’s Camps in May, June, and October.

 The election should be held at a regularly scheduled unit meeting.
 Every effort should be made to have 100% attendance of both youths and adults at this meeting.
 A unit election cannot be held without at least 50% of the unit in attendance.
 An election team from the Order of the Arrow will be on hand to conduct the election once it has been scheduled with you.

 1. Be a registered member of the Boy Scouts of America.

 2. Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
 Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.